Thursday 23 February 2017

 - Putting it into action: practical exercise.

-Implement a system for evaluating their journals and identify areas where changes can be made.
+Implement a system for evaluating your journal/s and identify areas where changes can be made.
 At the end of the course delegates will be able to propose and defend their suggested development plans.

 Who should attend (Level 2 course)